 - The extensive Woodford coverage of recent days has highlighted the fact that most potential claimants didn’t know and weren’t being told of the options for redress available to them.

 - Half a million Woodford Equity Income Fund investors now need to do three things:

 - Register for the March 9th Webinar – covering the background to the Woodford Debacle and how investors can claim redress.

 - Join Leigh Day’s claim #WoodfordPayback.

-ShareSoc, the highly influential investors’ body, believes it is in the best interests of all those who lost money in the Woodford Equity Income Fund (WEIF) to now take action and join both the Leigh Day legal claim and the ShareSoc Woodford Campaign.
+ShareSoc, the highly influential investor lobby, believes that it is in the interests of all those who lost money in the Woodford Equity Income Fund (WEIF) to now take action and join both the Leigh Day legal claim and the ShareSoc Woodford Campaign.

-ShareSoc and Mello Events, in partnership, have arranged a new, free event, the Woodford Debacle – Reflections, Redress and Reform from 6 to 8.30pm on 9th March, reviewing what went wrong with Woodford, the various claims for redress and what steps investors should take, including how to claim.
-Potentially to recover up to 70% of losses, depending on which claim you join .
+ShareSoc and Mello Events have arranged a new, free event, the Woodford Debacle – Reflections, Redress and Reform from 6 to 8.30pm on 9th March, to review what went wrong with Woodford, the various claims for redress and what steps investors should take.

 ShareSoc has endorsed, for the very first time, a specific legal claim for compensation.
 This claim is from Leigh Day whose investigations ShareSoc followed for many months.
 ShareSoc wants to help investors seek financial redress, facilitate communication to and between claimants and to collectively push for changes in both regulations and enforcement to improve standards and accountability.

 “This is a free webinar.
 We want all of the many potential claimants to hear why they should join a claim and the differences between the various claims.